christofferturpin/microsocial/README.md

 ## Why Not Just Use a CMS?

 Because I’m not building Medium.
 MicroSocial isn't about monetized likes, infinite feeds, or analytics dashboards.
 It’s about control.
 I wanted users to have a single page, like in the old web, a chunk of HTML they could claim.
-You don’t need a CMS for that.
-You need Lambda, some permissions, and a little respect for the craft.

 ## License